 RELATED: Who is Derrick Henry's Girlfriend?

-Derrick Henry's hair has been a topic of discussion since his playing days at Alabama, but it exploded when he reached the pros.
+The story of Derrick Henry's hair is one that's been a topic of discussion since his playing days at Alabama, but it exploded when he reached the pros with the Tennessee Titans.

 Back in 2017, Henry rolled up to watch Alabama during the National Championship Game at Raymond James Stadium.
 After being shown on the telecast, social media had a field day making hilarious comparisons to his hair, with some making wishful comments regarding fellow Alabama RB Bo Scarbrough's hair.